heesookiim/C-Design-Lab/README.md

 Objective:
 - Develop a code that can transform a given json file into the coco format.

-Q: Is there a specific coco format that Detectron uses?
+Q: Is there a specific coco format that 'Detectron' uses?

 A: Yes, the format is referred to as coco_format.json.
 However, we can utilize the structure of the provided json file to develop a corresponding coco format.

 - To validate the code's accuracy, we can run the generated file through Detectron2 and examine the annotation's quality.

 ### 4/3/2023
-- Created annotation.py, which gives image information, keypoints, and rectangle box.
+- Created 'annotation.py', which gives image information, keypoints, and rectangle box.
 <img width="588" alt="Screenshot 2023-04-04 at 3 13 27 PM" src="https://user-images.githubusercontent.com/67416712/229896484-c5959053-e006-4548-9e3e-81553c785abc.png">
 <img width="702" alt="Screenshot 2023-04-04 at 3 13 52 PM" src="https://user-images.githubusercontent.com/67416712/229896581-1feab710-19b1-4c23-b076-cfa6a090efd2.png">